How Many Sprays Of Perfume (How Much Is Too Much?)

 These are the notes, categorized into three types: base notes, heart notes, and top notes.

-Each note category will provide a scent and evaporate within a certain timeframe, leaving you with the lasting impact of a perfume.
+Each note category provides a scent that evaporates within a certain timeframe, leaving you with the lasting impact of a perfume.

-Additionally, these notes can help determine the number of sprays required, as well as the appropriate concentration.
+Additionally, these notes can help determine the number of sprays required and the appropriate concentration.

 Top Notes

-The top note is the first layer you will smell while spraying perfume.
+The top note is the first layer you smell when you spray perfume.
 Additionally, top notes can be paired with lighter categories, such as fruit, floral, or fresh notes.

 However, these notes are the ones that will evaporate the quickest.